 You may also want to consider sharing your credit reports

-Once you have determined what assets you have and want to protect, you now have to make sure that these assets remain separate.
+Once you have determined what assets you have and want to protect, you now have to make sure that these assets remain separate without a prenuptial agreement in California.
 If, for example, you have an account that has $100,000 of your inheritance in it, don’t have your paycheck deposited into this account after you get married.
-This is “comingling”, meaning you are now putting community earnings (earnings you receive after you get married are community) into an account with separate funds.
+This is “commingling”, meaning you are now putting community earnings (earnings you receive after you get married are community) into an account with separate funds.
 This bad habit can make the entire account community, which means in a divorce, the other spouse has an interest in that account.

 At divorce, the court assumes that all assets are community.
 If you claim an asset is your separate property, you have to prove it.
 One way you prove it is to show that all the funds in a certain account were there before marriage or came from a source that was your separate property.
 Sometimes this means that you need to produce every statement from the date of marriage to the present to prove that no community deposits were made into that account.